 You can find jicama in the produce section of most well-stocked supermarkets and at specialty stores (especially Latin American markets).
-At some larger chains, you may even be able to find pre-chopped jicama that’s free of blemishes.
+At some larger chains, you may even be able to find pre-chopped jicama that’s ready for easy snacking.

 How do you eat jicama?

-You can also add it to stir-fries (like you would any other veg), or bake it into jicama chips or jicama fries.
+You can also add it to stir-fries (like you would any other vegetables), or bake it into jicama chips or jicama fries.
 It’s similar when cooked to water chestnuts, which are a familiar addition to Asian-style stir-fry recipes.
 This tuber has less than half the calories and carbs as potatoes, making it a smart swap if you’re watching your intake.

 How can you use jicama to make healthy meals?

 One of Navarro’s favorite ways is to turn it into fries or chips.
-For fries: cut jicama into ¼” strips, toss with olive oil, sea salt, and pepper (plus any other spices you love like chili powder), bake at 400 degrees for 1 hour, flipping after 30 minutes.
+For jicama fries: cut jicama into ¼” strips, toss with olive oil, sea salt, and pepper (plus any other spices you love like chili powder), bake at 400 degrees F for 1 hour, flipping after 30 minutes.
 It’s also possible to make air fryer jicama fries if you have this machine and want to use a technique that requires no oil.

-Eat it like they do in Mexico or Central America: Give raw slices a squeeze of lemon or lime juice and sprinkle with chile powder for a crunchy, spicy snack.
+Prepare it more traditionally: Give raw slices a squeeze of lemon or lime juice and sprinkle with chile powder for a crunchy, spicy snack.

 Turn it into crudite: Slice jicama sticks on Sunday and eat them all week as a grab-n-go snack.
 Dunk them in guacamole instead of tortilla chips for a fraction of the calories (and more nutrients, too!)